top of page

 So, on to some scientific stuff (stay with me).
 Bioavailability refers to how much of an ingredient is actually available for the skin to absorb and use in the way it’s intended.

-For example: in a glycolic acid exfoliating gel, the glycolic acid must be bioavailable to achieve that promised exfoliation.
+For example: in a glycolic acid exfoliating gel, the glycolic acid must be in it's acid form to be bioavailable.
+Then, it can break down those desmosomes to allow removal of keratinocytes in the upper stratum corneum.
 If the ingredient isn’t in a usable state for the skin, it’s basically just… sitting there.

 The Role of pH in Ingredient Performance